EmmysecX/THM-SOC-Level-1/Boogeyman1,2&3/Boogeyman2_writeup.md

 **Q2.12 What is the full file path of the malicious process used to establish the C2 connection?**

-I checked vol -h to check for command line related help.
-I knew I was looking for the updater.exe path
+I checked Volatility’s help (vol -h) to find command-line related instructions.
+I knew I was looking for the path of `updater.exe`.
 Command:
 ```
 vol -f WKSTN-2961.raw windows.cmdline